Denosumab

 Important things to remember

-• While taking denosumab (brand name Prolia) you should see your specialist/GP regularly to make sure the treatment is working and to minimise any possible side effects.
+• While taking denosumab you should see your rheumatologist/GP regularly to make sure the treatment is working and to minimise any possible side effects.

-• Do not stop using denosumab until advised by your specialist/GP.
+• Do not stop using denosumab unless advised by your rheumatologist/GP.

 For more information about OSTEOPOROSIS see Healthy Bones Australia website or phone 1800 242 141.